klab365/KlabDotnetToolkit/src/Klab.Toolkit.Results/Readme.md

 ## Purpose

 This project is a part of the Klab.Toolkit solution and is used to return results from methods.
 The result can be a success or a failure and can contain a value or an error message.
+The error is a interface and can be extended.
+Default Error Types are: `InformativeError`, `ErrorNone`.